 - Place pastry on clean work surface.
 Cover with a damp towel to prevent from drying out.
 Brush 1 sheet pastry with melted butter.
 Fold in half.
 Press into pan.
 Trim excess dough from edges to fit the side of the pan.
-Sprinkle 1/2 cup coconut mixture evenly on top of pastry.
+Sprinkle 1/2 cup dried fruit mixture evenly on top of pastry.

 - End layering with a pastry sheet buttered and folded in half.
 Using a sharp knife, carefully cut the stacked layers of pastry into thirds lengthwise.
 Then cut crosswise diagonally to make 16 diamond-shaped pieces.